-By Max Misoka.
-Last Updated 23rd June 2022.
+By Danielle Nicholson.
+Last Updated 14th July 2023.
 Have you suffered a slipped disc injury following an accident that wasn’t your fault?
 If so, you may have grounds for a compensation claim.
 A slipped disc injury, also referred to as a herniated disc, can have a significant impact on everyday life and procedures such as spinal surgery may become necessary.
 But how can you proceed with a claim to ensure it has the best possible chances of succeeding?

 This guide covers that question and many others as we take a closer look at compensation claims for slipped disc injuries.
 This includes an example case study to show how such an injury caused through negligence may be entitled to a compensation payout.

 You can navigate through our guide by clicking on the relevant section below.
 However, if you would prefer to get in touch with us immediately to start your claim you can do so right away.

 Choose A Section

-- A Guide To Claiming Compensation Payouts For A Slipped Disc Injury
+- Time Limit For Claiming For A Slipped Disc Injury

 - How To Make A Claim For A Slipped Disc Injury